 - 1 ½ tablespoons lime juice

-- 1 tablespoons unsulphured blackstrap molasses
+- 1 tablespoon unsulphured blackstrap molasses, optional (see notes) *

 - 1 tablespoon chili powder

 - 1 tablespoon mustard powder

 - 3 cloves garlic, minced

 - 2 teaspoons mineral salt